 - Students learn from knowledgeable faculty practical ways to conduct research and how to apply research-based strategies.

-The first option is for students seeking certification from New York State who do not possess a teaching certificate in special education.
+This program is for students seeking certification from New York State who do not possess a teaching certificate in special education.
 Students seeking an initial certification in special education would apply to the Initial/Professional Program.
 The student must possess a bachelor’s degree from an accredited college or university in an acceptable liberal arts concentration and demonstrate a major area of study.
 In order to obtain initial certification, students must complete the requirements issued by NYSED.

-The second option is for students seeking professional certification from New York State.
+This program is for students seeking professional certification from New York State.
 The student must already possess an initial teaching certification in special education.
 A copy of his/her teaching certificate must accompany the other required documentation as part of the admissions application.
 Students seeking professional certification would apply to the Professional Program.
 In order to obtain professional certification, students must complete the requirements issued by NYSED.

 Additional Program Information